anjiro/statipy/Readme.md

 of the file with no blank lines in between.
 The only required piece of metadata is a tag called `Title`.
 Other useful tags are `Template` to select a template file (more below) and `Date` to allow sorting.
-All tags are available to template files.
+All tags are available to template files (in lower case).

 A simple Markdown file might therefore look like this: